 Post-operative complications associated with neck lift include infections and blood clots.
 Infection can be treated with drainage and antibiotics, but you’ll probably have to stay in hospital until you are completely well.
 You can minimise the risk of blood clots by moving around as soon after surgery as possible.

-Complications can also arise from anaesthesia – these will be discussed with you when you attend your initial consultation.
+Complications can also arise from anaesthesia – these will be discussed with you when you attend your free consultation.

-When you attend for your initial consultation, we will be able to examine your face and neck to assess whether a neck lift alone will give you the best results, or whether other facial surgery procedures will be required.
+When you attend your free consultation, we will be able to examine your face and neck to assess whether a neck lift alone will give you the best results, or whether other facial surgery procedures will be required.

 The initial consultation will enable us to give you a good indication of the likely results which can be achieved.
 This information will help you to decide if plastic surgery is the right step for you to take.

-If you do decide to go ahead, you’ll need to be in good general health as this will assist in a better recovery.
+If you do decide to go ahead, you’ll need to be in good general health as this will assist in a better recovery from our neck tuck UK services.

 You’ll need to arrange for someone else to drive you home after your surgery, and you’ll need some time off work, though most patients return after a week or ten days.
 You’ll need more time to recover if your neck lift has been carried out in conjunction with other facial treatments.